California Civil Code Section 1954: A Guide for Landlords and Tenants

 Resolving disputes and preventing conflicts

-When conflicts arise over misunderstandings of Civil Code § 1954, there are steps that both landlords and tenants can take to resolve things:
+When conflicts arise over misunderstandings of Civil Code § 1954, there are steps that both landlords and tenants can take to resolve things.
+Landlords should clearly state their intent to enter the dwelling unit when giving notice, including the date, approximate time, and purpose of the entry.

 Landlords should